-The first study focused on consumers with hearing loss and the Consumer Panel partnered with Action on Hearing Loss (formerly RNID) and the Solicitors Regulation Authority in order to commission the research.
-In October 2011, the Deaf Studies Trust was commissioned to undertake the consumer research and the independent research report, Legal Choices – Silent Process, can be found below.
-As a result of the research, the Panel has written to the Equality and Human Rights Commission to urge them to clarify who should pay for sign language interpreter services when clients are not funded through legal aid.
+The first study focused on consumers with hearing loss and the Consumer Panel partnered with Action on Hearing Loss (formerly RNID) and the Solicitors Regulation Authority.
+In October 2011, the Deaf Studies Trust was commissioned to undertake the research and the report, Legal Choices – Silent Process, can be found below.

 In autumn 2012 the Panel carried out a review of the processes followed by asylum seekers in the UK and identified a need for further research.
 The research raised concerns in two areas: access to legal advice and quality of legal advice.
-The Panel has advised the approved regulators to carry out further research in these areas with the aim of gathering comprehensive and up-to-date information, and identifying how any problems or gaps found in these areas might best be tackled.
+The Panel advised the approved regulators to carry out further research in these areas to gather comprehensive and up-to-date information, and identify how problems or gaps found might best be tackled.

 View the short film on 'what happens when people with learning disabilities need advice about the law' here: